jadc/notes/bio/2035ib/unit3.md

       ![](images/unit3/disulfide.png)
   * **5** of them ~~ionize in water~~, and therefore have a ~~positive or negative charge~~.

+### `CHEM` Essential Amino Acids
+20 amino acids make up a protein, and 10 of them can be synthesized by the human body.
+The other 10 must be ~~acquired from food~~.
+These are essential amino acids.

+#### Complete Protein
+* Contain all 10 essential amino acids
+* From animal sources and beans

+#### Incomplete Protein
+* Lack 1+ essential amino acids
+* From most vegetables

 ## Protein Organization

 ### Primary Structure